JessicaEmberlyOfficial/Emberly/README.md

 ## "How do I help?"
-You can help the development of Emberly by sending in a ticket with your changes.
+You can help the development of Emberly by sending in a ticket with your changes, or by becomning a sponsor.

 ## Requirements
 * Python